Quirky Tails

 Quirky Tails is the third in a series of short stories by Australian author Paul Jennings.
 It was first released in 1987.

 As one of Jennings' darker collections, death is a theme in many of the stories.
 This includes "Unhappily Ever After" (which serves as an allegory for hell), "A Dozen Bloomin' Roses" and "No Is Yes".

-As such, the collection features the fewest stories to be adapted for the Round the Twist TV series.
+As such, the collection features the fewest stories to be adapted for the television series Round the Twist.

 The stories

 Sneeze'n Coffin

 A girl's mother remarries an undertaker, which embarrasses the girl because he always drives in his hearse, and also because he tells her younger brother that his coffins are boats.
 As a result, the girl's younger brother launches the coffin into the water, thinking it is a boat and ending up disgracing the family, but the undertaker doesn't even care, which also messes up the girl's life.
 When the undertaker brings a corpse home from work and the girl gets locked in a room with the corpse, the story gets interesting.